+Two Facilitators must be registered with the WSO, even if both cannot be present at a meeting.
 It is recommended that Narateen facilitators be consistent in following the group's guidelines.
-The rationale is that many Narateen members may have been exposed to a lack of consistency in their home environment.
-They are likely to attend meetings with an atmosphere of safety and familiarity.
-Groups are also more successful when a facilitator is willing to serve for a period of one or two years.
+This rationale is based on the assumption that many Narateen members may have been exposed to a lack of consistency in their home environment.
+They are more likely to attend meetings where there is an atmosphere of safety and familiarity.
+The success of a group is more likely when a facilitator served for a period of one or two years.
 (Narateen - Safety Guidelines doc.)